Mapping GraphQL Responses

 The mapping language you use for selection mapping is the same mapping language you use in URIs, headers, and request bodies when making HTTP requests.

-In the context of selection mapping, the mapping language has one unique feature.
+In the context of selection mapping, the mapping language has an important, unique feature.
 When used in selection

 type Query {